erizet/SignalA/readme.md

 I'll be more than happy to get contributions!!!

 ##Are you using SignalA?##
-If you're using SignalA I would appreciate to hear from you - where and how you're usingt it!
+If you're using SignalA I would appreciate to hear from you - where and how are you using it?

 ##License##